wimrijnders/V3DLib/README.md

 This follows the naming convention as used in the linux kernel code and in the `Mesa` library.

 -----

+## Getting Started

+This assumes that you are building on a Raspberry Pi.

+For more extensive details on building, see [Build Instructions](Doc/BuildInstructions.md).

+**Fair Warning:** The first build can take a *long* time, especially on older Pi's.
+See the Build Instructions for details.

+    > sudo apt-get install git                                       # If not done already

+    > sudo apt install libexpat1-dev                                 # You need this for one lousy include file

+    > git clone --depth 1 https://github.com/wimrijnders/V3DLib.git  # Get only latest commit
+    > cd V3DLib

+    # As long as the external libraries don't change, you need to run this script only once.
+    > script/install.sh                                              # Pull in and build external library
+    # After this, it's sufficient to do just the following line for a build

+    > make QPU=1 DEBUG=1 all                                         # Make debug version with hardware
+                                                                     # GPU support.

+    > make QPU=1 DEBUG=1 test                                        # Build and run the tests

 ## Code Example

 `V3DLib` contains a high-level programming language for easing the pain of GPU-programming.